nzherald/crashes-2018/text/article.md

 the year the highest number of crashes per day occurs in Autumn.
 However, the highest number of fatal and serious-injury crashes per day are occurs in Summer.
 So in Summer we are crashing less often, but more of those crashes have severe outcomes.

+---

+# Outro one

+So drive more safely